GIGABYTE Unveils Award-Winning AI Gaming Laptops and Revolutionary GiMATE Updates at COMPUTEX 2026

 Also on display are the Red Dot Design Award-winning GIGABYTE AERO X16; Copilot+ PC features an RTX™ 5070 Laptop GPU with 12GB VRAM, designed to enhance AAA gaming image quality with DLSS 4.5 and improve efficiency for superior large language models.
 The GIGABYTE GAMING A16 PRO targets AI-driven gamers, featuring an RTX™ 5080 Laptop GPU in a sleek 19.45mm chassis with stronger sustained performance.
 With a 180° lay-flat hinge, it also enables seamless transitions between high-intensity gaming and collaborative work.

 Visit GIGABYTE Consumer Booth #M0520 at Nangang Exhibition Center Hall 1, 4F to explore the full laptop lineup.
-For more information, please visit the official website: https://bit.ly/COMPUTEX_2026_GIGABYTE_Consumer_ww_aipc
+For more information, please visit the official website: URL

 Share this article